Industrial Linux OS · platform lineage at 4M+ units

 F --> G[Customer app]

-Public GraphQL gateway reference: gateway.integration.munic.io/services/graphql_gateway/docs/
+Public GraphQL gateway reference: gateway.munic.io/services/graphql_gateway/docs/

 Container runtime